jsdelivrbot/Android-Plugin/navisensmaps/README.md

 Will function with [`addConstrols()`](#navisensmaps-addcontrols), by allowing users to set location as normal, but no longer view marker stats.

-#### `NavisensMaps debug()`
+#### `NavisensMaps showPath()`

-The central function for enabling any marker or trail display.
+The central function for enabling any marker and trail display.
 By default, this is disabled, and so no markers or trails are rendered.
+Use `hideMarkers` to only display the trail and no markers.
+For more custom behavior, please feel free to modify the main javascript files and add your own functions as desired.

 ## State Changes